Diffuse Field: Calculate, Characterize, Calibrate

 Another benefit of being able to see the range of performance on different heads is that we can see which headphones adapt—keeping their tonal profile consistent—relatively well between different heads… and which headphones don’t.
 This is an aspect of performance I’m greatly interested in testing further, as wide variability in performance across users is something I think any manufacturer or consumer would want to minimize.

 In my last big article The Shape of IEMs to Come, I mentioned how the Sennheiser HD 800(S) was among the lowest “acoustic output impedance” designs out there, which plays a part in its placement variation being among the lowest in over-ear headphones.
 HD 800S also has some of the lowest variation between measurements on different rigs of any headphone I’ve seen.
-This means that the tone of the HD 800S would likely be heard very similarly between a range of people: scooped in the upper-midrange around 2 kHz, with a large peak somewhere between 5-7 kHz and maybe another peak between 10-14 kHz.
+This means that the tone of the HD 800S would likely be heard very similarly between a range of people: scooped in the upper-midrange around 2 kHz, with a large peak or two somewhere between 5-8 kHz and maybe another peak between 10-14 kHz.

 In short, interpretation of a single headphone measurement on a single head has never been all that useful in predicting how a headphone will perform across a variety of users.
 Utilizing the ability to see how a headphone performs on various heads is, by contrast, potentially very instructive.
 It may bolster our ability to communicate our own experiences, and maybe even aid in our understanding of how a headphone should be designed to maximize sonic performance for as many users as possible.